-The locations of the EMEP monitoring sites for VOC in 2019 are shown in Figure 1 and an overview of the measurement programme and the responsible laboratories is given in Table 2.
-In total, 19 measurement sites are included in the list.
+The locations of the EMEP monitoring sites for VOC in 2020 are shown in Figure 1 and an overview of the measurement programme and the responsible laboratories is given in Table 2.
+In total, 18 measurement sites are included in the list.
 Some data, as explained later, are not included in this report since they are still regarded as preliminary, either due to data format technicalities, or due to unresolved questions relating to data quality and filtering (flagging local influences).

-The measured VOCs consist of different groups of species which could be split into nonmethane hydrocarbons hereafter named NMHC and oxygenated species hereafter named OVOC.
-Monitoring of NMHC is carried out at all sites except Lahemaa in Estonia, whereas OVOC are measured at fewer sites.
+The measured VOCs consist of different groups of species which could be split into non-methane hydrocarbons hereafter named NMHC and oxygenated species hereafter named OVOC.
+Monitoring of NMHC is carried out at all sites, whereas OVOC are measured at fewer sites.

-Figure 1: Monitoring sites for VOC in 2019.
+Figure 1: Monitoring sites for VOC in 2020.